emoiso/DevTum/README.md

 	sudo docker run --entrypoint code/figs7b.R -v $PWD:/home devtum

-The previous command will generate the umap shown in figure S7
+The previous command will generate the umap shown in figure S7 and save it in `figs/paper` on your system.